Products and Resources for Parents and Caregivers by Dr. Jane Bluestein

 This title is no longer in our stock and has gone out of print.
 Copies may be available from the publisher or online retailers.
 This book is also in revision for a new release online.
 In the meantime, we will be providing links to available copies from other providers soon.
 Thank you for your patience.

 A gratitude journal to help notice the blessings in your life, focus on the positive, and find the silver linings in challenges.
 Quotes, stories, and activities; for personal use or with groups.
 This book is free.
 The price helps cover our shipping costs.

 Stories of teachers, counselors, coaches, and others who made a difference in students lives.
 Personal stories and ideas from kids about what makes a great teacher.
 This book is free.
 The price covers our shipping cost.

 Practical Strategies for Working Successfully with Difficult Students.
 Live, full-day seminar on 4 CDs in large plastic case with free handbook.
 Tons of ideas for preventing problems and building success.
-Save 10% off regular price to help us cover shipping costs.
+Save 60% off regular price to help us cover shipping costs.

 Nearly 2 hours’ worth of simple, practical ideas for building relationships with your kids.
 Entertaining and dynamic program for parents and caregivers of children of all ages.
 Save 40% off regular price of download (50% off regular price of CDs).